EMBRYOPSIDA Pirani & Prado

 2. Vellozioideae Rendle

-Woody or herbaceous, adventitious roots often growing down through persistent leaf bases; biflavonoids + [Xerophyta]; (velamen +); tracheids in stem main conducting tissues; sieve tube plastids with angular crystals and other loosely-packed crystals; (vessels in leaves absent - Talbotia); transfusion tracheids in leaf bundles; (raphides/styloids +); stomata in grooves, (on both surfaces), (cuticular waxes as aggregated rodlets), leaves with marginal bundles and transfusion tissue, (blade abscising); indumentum various; leaves (spirally)3-ranked, vernation conduplicate-flat, midrib +, margins usu. spiny; inflorescences often single-flowered, bracteoles lateral; hypanthium +/0; flowers often violet, median T in outer whorl adaxial [e.g. Barbacenia], T largely free; (corona +, usu. adnate to adaxial A); (A not adnate to T), (3 or 6 fasciculate [A in fascicle connate], development within fascicles ± centripetal), filaments cylindrical, anthers long, (dithecal), (dorsifixed); (pollen in tetrads); septal nectaries +; stigmas large, erect or spreading, capitate; micropyle bi/endostomal, outer integument 2 cells across, inner integument 2 cells across, nucellar cap ?+, endothelium and funicular obturator +, suprachalazal tissue massive; chalazal cells several; fruit also poricidal or with intercostal apertures; testa ± tanniniferous, exotesta thickened or not, tegmen compressed, tanniniferous; endosperm helobial, cells elongated, wall formation in small chalazal chamber precedes that in large micropylar chamber, embryo medium to short; n = 7, 8, 17, 24 [x = 12?]; collar rhizoids +.
+Woody or herbaceous, plants showing extreme dessication tolerance, roots often growing down through persistent leaf bases; biflavonoids + [Xerophyta]; (velamen +); tracheids in stem main conducting tissues; sieve tube plastids with angular crystals and other loosely-packed crystals; (vessels in leaves absent - Talbotia); transfusion tracheids in leaf bundles; (raphides/styloids +); stomata in grooves, (on both surfaces), (cuticular waxes as aggregated rodlets), leaves with marginal bundles and transfusion tissue; indumentum various; leaves (spirally)3-ranked, (blade abscising), vernation conduplicate-flat, midrib +, margins usu. spiny; inflorescences often single-flowered, bracteoles lateral; flowers with multicellular glands on the outside: hypanthium +/0; T often violet, median T in outer whorl adaxial [e.g. Barbacenia], largely free; (corona +, usu. adnate to adaxial A); A 6-many, not adnate to T, (3 or 6 fasciculate [A in fascicle connate], development within fascicles ± centripetal), filaments cylindrical, anthers long, (dorsifixed); tapetal cells uninucleate; (pollen in tetrads); septal nectaries +; stigmas large, erect or spreading, capitate; micropyle bi/endostomal, outer integument 2 cells across, inner integument 2 cells across, nucellar cap ?+/0, endothelium +, funicular obturator +, suprachalazal tissue massive; archesporial cells several; fruit also poricidal or with intercostal apertures; exotesta with spiral/reticulate (0) thickenings, endotegmen with outer periclinal and anticlinal walls thickened (not); endosperm helobial, cells elongated, wall formation in small chalazal chamber precedes that in large micropylar chamber, (aleurone cell walls unthickened), embryo medium to short; n = 7, 8, 17, 24 [x = 6?]; collar rhizoids +.